sysdiglabs/terraform-provider-sysdig/website/docs/r/sysdig_secure_cloud_account.md

 ## Import

-Secure Teams can be imported using the `account_id`, e.g.
+Secure Cloud Accounts can be imported using the `account_id`, e.g.

 ```
 $ terraform import sysdig_secure_cloud_account.sample 123456789012